mcthomas/Apple-Music-CLI-Player/README.md

 ### Ideas For Improvement

 * am.sh could be expanded with a function to call new AppleScript snippets to create, delete, or refine playlists; it would also be nice to be able to queue (as apposed to immediately play) a song or a group of songs, which is possible (though there is no native corresponding AppleScript function to accomplish this at present)
+* This project could be forked and used in the backend to create a full client alternative to Music.app, though it would not be possible to browse for and save tracks outside of the user's library
 * See the Script Editor.app's dictionary API (Music.sdef) for an exhaustive reference of all the native Music.app variables and functions that can be interfaced via AppleScript